urbanware-org/xicht/README.md

 You can also avoid the look-around effect here as described [above](#images).

-With the `convert` command provided by the platform-independent *ImageMagick* software suite you can simply convert the PNG images used on the main window to ICO files.
+With the `convert` command provided by the platform-independent *ImageMagick* software suite you can simply convert the PNG images used on the main window to the ICO files required for the system tray.
 For example under *Linux*:

 ```bash
 $ cd Images